swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 file_name = sprintf('inflammation-%d.csv', i);
 ~~~

-it substitutes the `%d` in the template `'inflammation-%d.csv'`, with the
+it substitutes the `%d` in the template `inflammation-%d.csv`, with the
 value of `i`, i.e., 1.
-The resulting string is `'inflammation-1.csv'`,
+The resulting string is `inflammation-1.csv`,
 which is assigned to the variable `file_name`.
 The `disp` command
 prints that string to screen.
 The second time around, `sprintf`
 generates the string `inflammation-2.csv`, which is assigned to the